andreileonte1981/plain-flags/README.md

 ## Folder structure

-**services** - The backend for the feature flags logic.
+**services** - The back end for the feature flags logic.

+**services/flag-management** - The service for creating and changing feature flags.
 Exposes a REST API.

-**services/flag-management** - The service for creating and changing feature flags

-**services/flag-states** - The service that tells the application of interest which features are on
+**services/flag-states** - The service that tells the application of interest which features are on.
+Exposes a REST API.

 **service-tests** - A test project with an HTTP client with all the service behaviour tests.
-Tests are over I/O.

 **sdk** - Collection of SDK libraries to import in other applications for using the feature flags.